ArvindRamachandran14/TAC-2.0/README.md

-# TAC - Thermodynamic Analyzer Controller Code
+TAC stands for Thermodynamic Analyzer Controller

-# main.py is the machine loop
+The TAC is responsible for measuring and controlling system variables.
+The TAC in our set up is a Raspberry Pi

-# Datalib.py is the library of all system variables
+The different scripts here are different modules that have functions like

-# IRGA.py contains the IRGA class
+a.
+Enabling the measurement of the system variables,

-# CO2_leak_test.py runs the CO2 leak test on the PC
+b.
+Data base management

-#
+c.
+Handling commands from the user